-The primary gateway for visitors to the Hawaiian islands, Honolulu seamlessly integrates big city attractions with a distinctively Hawaiian combination of surf, nature and Polynesian culture.
+The primary gateway for visitors to the Hawaiian islands, Honolulu seamlessly integrates big-city attractions with a distinctively island combination of surf, nature and Polynesian culture.
 Experiencing it all might just require a child's energy.

 Take in the Trees

 The popular Manoa Falls Trail, not far from Waikiki, is a leisurely 1.6-mile round-trip hike, making it ideal for families.
 Though hardly removed from civilization, children will relish the adventurous feeling of wandering through a rainforest of eucalyptus, bamboo and other majestic trees en route to the namesake cascade.
 The trail can be muddy, so hold young children by the hand if it has rained recently, and use insect repellent in any weather.
 You can combine your hike to Manoa Falls with a few hours at the 194-acre Lyon Arboretum, the main entrance to which is near the start of the trail.
 The arboretum, home to some 5,000 species of tropical plants, offers a hands-on children's garden and additional hiking trails.